-The staff of a NJ bar was covid quarantined.
+The staff of a N.J. bar was covid quarantined.
 So a barber came to sling beers and keep the bar open.

 “It was one of the most fun weekends I’ve had in a long time,” said Fersa, 29, who owns four Virile Barber & Shop locations in the Jersey City area.

-Kahn and Fersa have known each other for about four and a half years, when Kahn fulfilled his dream of opening Wurstbar on Jersey Avenue.
+Kahn and Fersa have known each other for about 4½ years, since Kahn fulfilled his dream of opening Wurstbar on Jersey Avenue.

-“I live next door to the bar and Andre lives around the corner from the barbershop,” said Kahn, who described Jersey City as a midsized city with a small-town vibe.
+“I live next door to the bar and Andre lives around the corner from the barbershop,” said Kahn, who described Jersey City as a midsize city with a small-town vibe.
 “Everybody knows each other in Jersey City.”

 Wurstbar had managed to get through the worst of the pandemic, thanks to patio dining and takeout, he said.